dfelinto/blender-manual/manual/editors/3dview/navigate/walk_fly.rst

    :Shortcut:  :kbd:`Shift-AccentGrave`
    :Menu:      :menuselection:`View --> Navigation --> Fly Navigation`

-On activation the cursor is centered inside a rectangle that defines a safe region.
+On activation, the cursor is centered inside a rectangle that defines a safe zone.
-When the cursor is outside this region the view will rotate/pan.
+When the cursor is outside this zone, the view will rotate/pan.

 Usage
 -----

-Move the mouse outside the safe region in the direction you want to look.
+Move the mouse outside the safe zone in the direction you want to look.

-Click :kbd:`LMB` or press :kbd:`Spacebar` to keep the current view and exit fly navigation.
+Click :kbd:`LMB` or press :kbd:`Spacebar` to keep the current view and exit Fly navigation.
-In case you want to go back from where you started, press :kbd:`Esc` or :kbd:`RMB`.
+In case you want to go back to where you started, press :kbd:`Esc` or :kbd:`RMB`.

 .. list-table::
    :widths: 10 90